tsjondin/api-gateway/README.md

         * python.conf
       * main.py
       * requirements.txt

+### Added makefile

+To handle the small steps to get everything up and running, in addition to building a better volume to share with the gateway container, instead of sharing everything.

 And this is where the story end for now, up next is swagger and swagger-combine from multiple containers.